cvmfs/doc-cvmfs/cpt-repo.rst

 ``cvmfs_server import`` works similar to ``cvmfs_server mkfs`` (described in :ref:`sct_repocreation`) except it uses the provided data storage instead of creating a fresh (and empty) storage.
-In case of a CernVM-FS 2.0 file storage ``cvmfs_server import`` also takes care of the file catalog migration into the latest catalog schema (see :ref:`sct_legacyrepoimport` for details).

 During the import it might be necessary to resign the repository's whitelist.
 Usually because the whitelist's expiry date has exceeded.
 This operations